 I'm a student at another university, can I still apply?

 Yes, visiting students are welcome to apply.
-Please see our Visiting Students page for more details.
+Please refer to the Visiting Students section under Eligibility for more details.

 Do I need to know another language to take these courses?